FairTradeWorker/i-cannot-help-with-t/PRD.md

-# Home Services Marketplace with Self-Learning Vision System
+# FairTradeWorker - Home Services Marketplace with Self-Learning Vision System

 A revolutionary 3-tier marketplace platform where homeowners upload 60-second videos of home repairs, platform analyzes and estimates jobs with precision, and three types of workers collaborate: Operators (territory investors earning 8%), General Contractors (project managers), and Subcontractors (specialists).
 The system learns from every completed job, improving from 82% accuracy to 99.9%+ over 10,000 jobs.